tramduong/tramduong.github.io/resume.md

     </span></b><br>
 Healthcare Management Administrators, INC. Bellevue, WA
 </p>
-- Utilized SharePoint and Excel to gather and manipulate data to forecast expenses for accrual analysis.
+-	Utilized SharePoint and Excel to gather and manipulate data to forecast expenses for analysis.
-- Collected data through SQL queries to analyze monthly expenses for creating expense reports.
-- Designed and performed SQL and Access queries for colleagues to assist with problem solving and decision making.
+-	Collected data through SQL queries to analyze expense reports, assist with problem solving and decision making, and drive business insights.
 -	Reworked existing manual processes to allow for greater automation and digitization resulting in more effective and efficient work procedures (30% faster).
-- Handled multiple implementation projects to support automatic and improvement on traditional procedure.
-- Analyzed data into Power BI to create visualizations for flow of company expenditures, cost efficiency analysis, and work schedules.
+-	Used Power BI to create visualizations for flow of company expenditures, cost efficiency analysis, and work schedules.

 <p style="text-align: left;"><b>
     Assistant Manager